 Danish family incomes differ according to the municipality of residence.
 In general, the metropolitan area and the large cities account for the greatest taxable incomes.
-In Denmark as a whole, Danish families had an average income before taxes of DKK 349,500 in 2003.
-In the municipalities north of Copenhagen, a family in, for example, Søllerød municipality had an average income of DKK 635,500 a year, while a family in Sydlangeland municipality had an average income before taxes of DKK 278,500.
+In Denmark as a whole, Danish families had an average disposable income of DKK 238,400 in 2004.
+In the municipalities north of Copenhagen, a family in, for example, Søllerød municipality had an average disposable income of DKK 380,000 a year, while a family in Tranekær municipality had an average disposable income of DKK 184,000.